flatcar-archive/flatcar-docs/os/booting-on-launchtimevps.md

 ## Using Flatcar Linux

 Now that you have a cluster bootstrapped it is time to play around.
-Check out the [Container Linux quickstart guide](quickstart.md) or dig into [more specific topics](https://coreos.com/docs).
+Check out the [Flatcar Linux quickstart guide](quickstart.md) or dig into [more specific topics](https://coreos.com/docs).

 [rh-api-docs]: http://apidocs.rimuhosting.com/jaxrsdocs/index.html
 [rh-ssh-keys-page]: https://launchtimevps.com/cp/sshkeys.jsp